 Category: ISO-25010/Performance Efficiency/Resource Utilisation

-Statement: If a SaaP, the solution’s system(s) MUST meet target peak Capacity and Time Behaviour Requirements while constrained to the defined percent of available resources, under standard conditions.
+Statement: If a SaaP, the solution’s system(s) must meet target peak Capacity and Time Behaviour Requirements while constrained to the defined percent of available resources, under standard conditions.

 Rationale: A solution’s installed solutions must not require exotic configurations of infrastructure or licenses to meet other conditions.

-Details: This applies to both devices and licensingFor example, an installed service should not require an Enterprise version of SQL Server, nor 24 cores (the maximum number of cores available using a Standard edition SQL Server).
+Details: This applies to both devices and licensing, e.g.: An installed service should not require an Enterprise version of SQL Server, nor 24 cores (the maximum number of cores available using a Standard edition SQL Server).
 But nor should it require clustering of database servers (a relatively exotic and non-standard condition) to meet other requirements (availability, responsiveness, capacity)

 Prompts: If a SaaP, what are exotic infrastructure and/or resource and/or licensing requirements of the proposed solution?
 If a SaaP, will the installation dynamically horizontally scale up and down as required, while accepting to be limited to a defined subset of CPU and Memory resources of a shared host physical or virtual device?